browserengineering/book/book/invalidation.md

 ============

 So far, we've only looked at one place where layout objects are created.
-Let's look at another: `BlockLayout`s created by `BlockLayout`s in their `layout` method.
-Here's the relevant code;
-it only runs in block layout mode:
+Let's look at another: `BlockLayout`s created when laying out another `BlockLayout`.
+Here's the relevant code; it only runs in block layout mode:

 ``` {.python file=lab15 dropline=self.children%20%3d}
 class BlockLayout: